 Real Estate Marketplace

-- Via Opendoor's app, you can view Opendoor-owned homes, visit them from 6am to 9pm any day of the week, and unlock them yourself.
+- Via Opendoor's app, you can view Opendoor-listed homes, visit them from 6am to 9pm any day of the week, and unlock them yourself.
 In some of Opendoor's markets, you can also schedule an appointment with a tour assistant (like a real estate agent), if you'd prefer that over touring on your own.

 Trading In with Opendoor